-- 49. If a client changes lawyers or the tariff lawyer initiates a change of counsel, the newly appointed lawyer must: - (1) verify that LABC has authorized a change of counsel; - (2) ask LABC to issue a new representation contract in his or her name and LABC vendor number; and - (3) advise the previous lawyer that he or she is representing the client. - 50.
+- 49. If a tariff lawyer is unable or unwilling to continue to represent a client, or intends to withdraw their services under a representation contract, the lawyer must first inform LABC by submitting a change of counsel authorization request via the Lawyer Portal. - 50.
+If a client changes lawyers or the tariff lawyer initiates a change of counsel, the newly appointed lawyer must: - (1) verify that LABC has authorized a change of counsel; - (2) ask LABC to issue a new representation contract in his or her name and LABC vendor number; and - (3) advise the previous lawyer that he or she is representing the client. - 51.
 If a client changes lawyers or the tariff lawyer initiates a change of counsel, LABC may refuse to pay the newly retained lawyer for legal fees and disbursements if: - (1) LABC did not authorize a change of counsel; or - (2) the legal fees and disbursements arose before the service start date of the new representation contract.